 1. Explore the Capital city of Tirana

 The capital city of Albania, Tirana is a must-visit place in the country as this colourful city exudes a beautiful blend of archaism and modernism.
-With pastel buildings covering its neighborhoods and a vibrant crowd filling up streets and squares, Tirana is a significant part of the Albanian tour.
+With pastel buildings covering its neighbourhoods and a vibrant crowd filling up streets and squares, Tirana is a significant part of the Albanian tour.
 The soviet-era architecture and great structures from the times of the Ottomans are the major highlights of the city.
 However, it also has some of the most wonderful museums and art galleries.
-The Bunk’Art in Tirana is a perfect place to satiate the artist in you.
+The Bunk’Art, one of the top places to visit in Tirana, is a perfect place to satiate the artist in you.
 So, visit it, roam around, explore places and get the opportunity to see Albania reflecting the heritage and culture of Europe.